High-accuracy absolute (lat,lon) positions for GPS-denied operations

 Unfortunately there are very few automatic celestial navigation systems.
 Why?
 In 1979 the first GPS satellite was launched, and interest quickly switched to compact GPS/GNSS black boxes that automatically presented very accurate (lat,lon) positions.
 Even the US Navy stopped teaching CelNav for a decade.

-Modern CelNav uses advanced sensors, computers and GPS-like algorithms to enable automated positioning.
+Modern CelNav uses advanced sensors, computers and GPS-like algorithms to enable accurate automated positioning.

 The GP move westward as the Earth turns 360 degrees in a sidereal day.
 Since the GP distance to the Observer is changing, the angular height of the stars is also changing.
 As a result the COP radii are changing with time.
 Now you can appreciate that you need accurate time to calculate the COP!